 - Dimensions: 74 x 39.7 x 9.1 mm.

 The Fiio M3K is a portable device and even qualifies as close to the ultra-portable category, without losing the capabilities that normally such equipment must give up to be so small.
-It is precisely sized to maintain the necessary more traditional physical buttons, in addition to the internal space for processor and battery.
+It's precisely sized to maintain the necessary, more traditional physical buttons, in addition to the internal space for processor and battery.

 The button connections are well arranged.
 On the left side there are four physical buttons: on/off (which also functions to turn the screen on or off), volume up and down, and play and stop.
 The playback can also be designated for the A-B repeat function, although this is a feature that few people really care about.

-At the bottom is a micro-USB input for uploading and managing data, and also for using the M3K as an external DAC.
+At the bottom, there's a micro-USB input for uploading and managing data, and also for using the M3K as an external DAC.
 On one side is the microSD card slot (there is no internal memory so everything is stored here), the 3.5 mm output and a small hole where the microphone is located.

 All navigation settings are made with the touch pad.
 While we miss a fully functional touchscreen, the touch bar fulfills the function of scrolling, similar to the lower versions of the X1 and X3.